awkgroupag/datalab/README.md

 ```
 The first time you run this command, you will NOT get an URL, just like you see above.
 In that case, simply re-run exactly the same command again.

-#### 2. Get the Notebooks URL e.g. after a restart
+#### 2. Restart linux & get the Notebooks URL
-Simply type exactly the same command as above again:
+If you restart Linux, you're Jupyter pod should automatically be restarted as well.
+To retreive its URL, type exactly the same command as above:
 ```console
 $ helm upgrade -i -n myproject --create-namespace -f myvalues.yaml --wait jupyter jupyter/
 ```